mxcop/mxcop/content/articles/fundamental-rc.md

 ## Introduction

 In this article I'm going to share my understanding of the fudamentals of Radiance Cascades. *(abbreviated as RC)*
+Over the past months I've build some <span class="highlight">intuitions</span> & understanding of RC, and my goal is to share some of that here with you.

+This article might be difficult to follow for those who haven't had any <span class="highlight">prior experience</span> with ray tracing & global illumination.
+Nevertheless, I'll do my best to explains everything in an intuitive way using <span class="highlight">graphics</span>!

-At it's core, Radiance Cascades is a method for efficiently representing a <span class="highlight">radiance field</span>,
+At it's core, Radiance Cascades is a method for efficiently representing a <span class="highlight">radiance field</span> *(light field)*.
-allowing us to represent the <span class="highlight">incoming light</span> from/around some area at any point in that area.
+Which allows us to represent the <span class="highlight">incoming light</span> from/around some area at any point within that area.
-In 2D that area is usually the screen.
+*In 2D that area is usually the screen.*

 > For the sake of simplicity I will explain everything in 2D, however RC can be expanded into 3D aswell.
-> I will also assume the reader has a rudimentary understanding of ray tracing & the concept of irradiance probes.

 So, what can RC in 2D *(also referred to as Flatland)* achieve?
 My implementation is able to compute <span class="highlight">diffuse global illumination</span> in real-time:

 {{ video_loop(file = "/anim/articles/fundamental-rc/showcase.mp4", alt = "Diffuse global illumination in flatland.", width = "640px") }}

-An awesome property of this method is that this is done <span class="highlight">fully-deterministically</span> and without temporal re-use!
+An awesome property of this method is that this is done <span class="highlight">fully-deterministically</span>!
 Furthermore, there are already plenty of clever ways to get its performance to acceptable levels for modern hardware.

 *So without further ado, let's dive in!*